mjgs/mjgs.github.io/_posts/2022/2022-01-01-static-site-generator-developnent-continues.md

   - Jekyll - the ssg I currently use for my blog
   - Eleventy - awesome ssg that uses classes in a really nice way, great community
   - Pixar’s Renderman - the standard for running large scale render farms in the VFX industry
-  - Render farms - memories I have of my time working with render farms, mostly sysadmin/devops stuff, but also a bit of software development
+  - Render farms - [memories I have of my time working with VFX render farms, mostly sysadmin/devops stuff, but also some of software development
   - Serverless and Jamstack the shiney future at the end of the tunnel
   - Wordpress, & open source
 - Open source